8Ten10/HUANANZHI-X99-8M-F-Hackintosh/README.md

 ## POST INSTALL VOLUME PATCH

 **Update**
-I have recently upgrade my GPU to an RX 580.
+/// I have recently upgrade my GPU to an RX 580.
 So this step is not anymore applicable in my case.
-However, I will still let this step be as someone else might come to need it.
+However, I will still let it be.
+It might come handy for someone else. ///